RashmiAchha/rashmi.achha.github.io/index.md

 ## Achievements
 - **Innovation Award**, Schlumberger – Techcom event host with 100+ attendees
 - Represented companies at **global forums** for AR/VR and content strategy
+- Written articles in well known CIDM newsletter and others
 - Scaled teams and improved workflows, increasing efficiency and impact

 ---